SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

           destination: 'my/default/topic'
 ```

 🛠 Test it out by starting your app via your IDE or using `mvn spring-boot:run` inside of your project.
-Use the `Try-Me` **Subscriber** to subscribe to the `my/default/topic/` topic and then use the **Publisher** to send a message to the `a/b/c` topic.
+Use the "Try-Me" **Subscriber** to subscribe to the `my/default/topic/` topic and then use the **Publisher** to send a message to the `a/b/c` topic.
 You should see your Subscriber receive 3 messages for each message that you send 🎊.

 ![Batch Publish 1](img/batchPublishTryMe.webp)